-Summary: This tutorial shows you how to use the SQL ORDER BY
+Summary: In this tutorial, you’ll learn how to use the SQL ORDER BY

-clause to sort the result set based on specified criteria in ascending or descending orders.
+clause to sort the result set based on values of one or more rows in ascending or descending orders.

 The ORDER BY